SDK Integration

 return (

-// Determine which test group to expose to the user in the A/B test with the test key of 42.
+// Determines the test group to be exposed to the user in an A/B test with variation key 42.

 <HackleExperiment experimentKey={42}>

-<HackleVariation variation={"A"}> // Logic for Assigned Group
+<HackleVariation variation={"A"}> // logic for assigned group

 <AwesomeFeature />